Revolutionary biomaterials

 From leftover to constructive

 We believe biology is the best tool to face our global challenges.
-We use locally produced agro-industrial fruit waste as raw material to craft a sustainable leather alternative.
+We use locally produced agro-industrial fruit waste as raw material to craft forward-thinking biomaterials such as Celium™- Premium Cultivated Cellulose.
 By manufacturing with the building blocks of life and circularizing supply chains, we produce a superior material while prioritizing our planet.

 Natural systems are cyclical; waste becomes nutrients that initiate new growth.
 By learning from nature, Polybion™ developed a production model that is not linear but a loop, simultaneously alleviating three major environmental problems: livestock, food waste, and plastic.
 This represents a paradigm shift from centuries of resource-mining practices to the regenerative cultivation of resources.
 Polybion™ is proud to be leading this charge.